standardebooks/tools/README.md

 A macro for calling Vim to interactively search and replace a regex on a list of files.

-##print-manifest-and-spine

-Create a <manifest> and <spine> tag for content.opf based on the passed Standard Ebooks source directory and print to standard output.

 ##make-url-safe

 Convert all arguments to URL-safe strings.